 Increased development and the creation of new lots along shorelines poses risks to these sensitive areas.
 With the loss of buffer vegetation between lake and land, water quality, wildlife habitat, and safe swimming areas are compromised.
 Whether you live on a lake or river within the Lakehead Watershed, naturalizing your shoreline can go a long way!

-Participate in Superior Stewards
+Participate in the Superior Stewards Shoreline Protection Program

 How to Naturalize Your Shoreline